javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/03-event-loop/article.md

 1. Rendering never happens while the engine executes a task.

     Doesn't matter if the task takes a long time.
 Changes to DOM are painted only after the task is complete.
-2. If a task takes too long, the browser can't do other tasks, process user events, so after a time it suggests "killing" it.

-    Usually, the whole page dies with the task.
+2. If a task takes too long, the browser can't do other tasks, process user events, so after a time it raises an alert like "Page Unresponsive" and suggesting to kill the task with the whole page.

 Now let's see how we can apply that knowledge.